 - Choose the right footwear

-A foot soak is another great way to get rid of dry, damaged skin on your feet.
-Soaking the feet in warm water helps soothe and loosen dry skin while improving blood circulation to the feet, which can help prevent dry skin in the future.
-Remember to add a little vinegar to any foot soak to help disinfect the feet and eliminate foot odour.
+Foot soak is another great way to get rid of dry, damaged feet.
+The act of soaking your feet helps to hydrate and calm dry skin as well as improve circulation in the area to prevent future dryness.
+Remember to add a little vinegar to any foot soak to help disinfect the feet and get rid of foot odour, if any.

 Use a pumice stone